MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-deploy.md

 Each Microsoft Teams Rooms device requires a dedicated and unique resource account that must be enabled for both Microsoft Teams and Exchange.
 This account must have a room mailbox hosted on Exchange.
 Calendar processing must be configured so that the device can automatically accept incoming meeting requests.
 For more information about creating these accounts, see [Configure accounts for Microsoft Teams Rooms](rooms-configure-accounts.md).

+> [!TIP]
-**Pro Tip** - Each Microsoft Teams Rooms must have a valid and unique machine name on your network.
+> Each Microsoft Teams Rooms must have a valid and unique machine name on your network.
 Many monitoring and alerting systems display the machine name as a key identifier, so it's important to develop a naming convention for Microsoft Teams Rooms deployments that allows support personnel to easily locate the Microsoft Teams Rooms that has been flagged as requiring an action.
 An example might be using a pattern of MTR-*Site*-*Room Name* (MTR-LON-CURIE).

 |  &nbsp;  | &nbsp;    |
 |-----------|------------|